BackstagecrewIS/tictactoe/README.md

   - #### Returning Visitor Goals

     a.
-As a returning visitor, I want to be able to play the game immediately.
+As a returning visitor, I want to be able to play the game immediately without having to read the instructions.

     b.
 As a returning visitor, I want to be able to play an opponent multiple times and keep score.